Mimansasingh29/MicrosoftEngage/README.md

 * Analyse the data and displays different graphs.

 ## Analysis

+* Main factors represented in the analysis is price variation and number of cars variation as both are most important factors.
+Number of cars variation with different factors will represent which car is famous among customer and most manufactured by any company.

 1. Bar Graph representing number of cars companies manufacture
    ![03c9e724f34b9e1ef48f933070948c9eb674f8b69e13eeef2ad71e65](https://user-images.githubusercontent.com/76276453/170681367-712f862b-9a0d-4700-98cf-47c23e015aea.png)